CodingNomads/articles/code-is-text/code-is-text_build.md

         print("nope, sorry. try again!")
 ```

 Make sure you type it out as-is, including the 4 spaces for **indentation**.
+You can also copy-paste the code from [this online resource](https://gist.github.com/martin-martin/d2f0bf7a6187a4e05d847b06e2bcee1d).
 Your text window should look like this:

 ![Code In TextEdit Window](imgs/guess_code.png)